yokarale/tci-flogo/samples/app-dev/Connectors/MQTTSample/readme.md

-# MQTT Send and Recieve messages on FIFO and Standard queue type Example
+# MQTT Send and Recieve messages over MQTT server Example

 ## Description

-This example demonstrate how we can send the different type of messages to a topic and subscribes to a topic and presents the messages received as output.
+This example demonstrate how we can send the different type of messages to a topic and subscribes to a topic and log the messages received as output.

 The flow in the MQTTPUBSUBSample app basically sends different types of messages like string, base64 and JSON to a different topics.
 The MQTT Subscriber Trigger subscribes to a different topics and presents the messages received as output.
 When the messages arrive, a new flow is triggered.
 The example having multiple trigger handlers using MQTT Subscriber.